oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ## Task 10:  Cleanup Old homes

-1. Clean up Database Finance.
-In a future release capability is being planned to perform cleanup of an operation using the UI.
+1. Clean up old oracle homes used by database Finance.
+In a future release, capability is being planned to perform cleanup of an operation using the UI.

    In order to have an old empty home previously used by “***finance.subnet.vcn.oraclevcn.com***” at our disposal to demonstrate a cleanup operation, we will now re-update(re-patch) the database.